 The Rainforest Alliance Sustainable Agriculture Standard was developed by the Sustainable Agriculture Network (SAN), a coalition of independent environmental protection associations, whose goal is to promote the sustainable social and environmental development of agricultural production through the development of standards.
 The objective of the establishment of the Sustainable Agriculture Standard is to encourage farms to analyse and consequently reduce the social and environmental risks caused by agricultural activities, through a process that motivates them to continuously improve.

-SEDEX (Supplier Ethical Data Exchange) is a global membership organisation that hosts the largest collaborative platform for sharing responsible sourcing data related to supply chains.
-It is used by more than 50 000 members in over 150 countries.
+SEDEX (Supplier Ethical Data Exchange) is a global membership organisation that hosts the largest collaborative platform for sharing responsible sourcing data related to supply chains and is used by more than 50 000 members in over 150 countries.

 More than 10 000 companies use SEDEX to manage their performance in labour law, health and safety, the environment and business ethics.